 You may visit Global Mama’s where you will have a workshop.
 The Global Mama’s seeks to create wealth for African women and their families.
 Here you can design and make a beautiful Tye-Dye cloth as a takeaway souvenir.

-Early evening we return to Accra where the rest of the evening is at leisure or you are transferred to the airport for your onward flight
+Early evening return to Accra; rest of the evening at leisure or transfer to the airport for your onward flight

 Meal(s) Included : Breakfast